Adjustable versus fixed loans

 There are many different kinds of Adjustable Rate Mortgages.
 ARMs are normally adjusted twice a year, based on various indexes.

-The majority of ARMs are capped, which means they won't increase above a specified amount in a given period of time.
-There may be a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent a year, even if the underlying index increases by more than two percent.
-Sometimes an ARM has a "payment cap" which ensures that your payment will not increase beyond a certain amount in a given year.
-Additionally, almost all ARM programs feature a "lifetime cap" — the interest rate can't exceed the capped percentage.
+Most programs feature a "cap" that protects you from sudden increases in monthly payments.
+There may be a cap on interest rate variances over the course of a year.
+For example: no more than two percent per year, even though the underlying index increases by more than two percent.
+Sometimes an ARM features a "payment cap" which ensures your payment won't increase beyond a certain amount in a given year.
+Most ARMs also cap your interest rate over the duration of the loan.

 ARMs usually start at a very low rate that may increase over time.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the introductory rate is fixed for three or five years.
 It then adjusts every year.
 These kinds of loans are fixed for 3 or 5 years, then they adjust.
 Loans like this are best for people who anticipate moving in three or five years.
 These types of adjustable rate loans most benefit borrowers who plan to move before the loan adjusts.